How you can avoid getting the flu

 How do I stop the flu early?

 As flu is a viral infection, antibiotics won’t help.
 In some cases, patients may be prescribed antiviral medication by their GP.
-Antiviral treatments can shorten the duration of illness if used within the first two days of the start of symptoms.
+Antivirals reduce your risk of developing a severe infection, having to go to hospital and spreading your illness to others.

 Pharmacists or GPs may recommend the use of over-the-counter medicines like paracetamol or ibuprofen to help relieve aches and fever.

-NOTE: Flu can lead to complications such as pneumonia and bronchitis.
+NOTE: Flu can lead to complications such as pneumonia.
 People in high-risk categories such as those with long-term medical conditions, diabetes, lung disease, chronic respiratory conditions, or aged 65 years or over, should always seek medical advice for the flu.

 Can vitamin C help with flu?